wizbright/MangoTerm/README.md

-# MangoTerm
+## MangoTerm ##

-Dependencies
--ncurses
--w3m(image libraries)

-Features
+**Dependencies**

+ - ncurses
+ - w3m

+**Features**

--Able to browse and open files via commandline
+ - Able to browse and open archives with a terminal

--Be able to track what is new to a directory and flag it as new.
+ - Able to track what was newly added to a directory and mark it differently from the others.
--Use state files as a way to track newly added things.
- -Check top level then recursively in each sub-directory

-StateFile
--Stores everything
--Updates when changing directories
--SQLite